-- 1. A patient with established OSA continues to exhibit persistent snoring or other symptoms of sleep disordered breathing despite treatment with positive airway pressure therapy; OR - 2.
-The patient has undergone adenotonsillectomy more than 8 weeks previously for management of established OSA; OR - 3.
+1. A patient with established OSA continues to exhibit persistent snoring or other symptoms of sleep disordered breathing despite treatment with positive airway pressure therapy; OR

+- The patient has undergone adenotonsillectomy more than 8 weeks previously for management of established OSA: OR - 3.
 To re-evaluate the diagnosis of OSA and need for continued PAP if there is significant weight loss (defined as 10% of body weight) since the most recent sleep study; OR - 4.
 To titrate CPAP or BPAP in a patient whose diagnostic study confirms that the patient is a candidate for positive airway pressure therapy and split-night study has not been performed or was inadequate; OR - 5.
 The initial sleep study has led to a diagnosis other than OSA and the repeat study is requested because of a change in clinical status or to assess efficacy after a change in therapy.

 - 1. Aurora RN, Casey KR, Kristo D, et al.; American Academy of Sleep Medicine.
 Practice parameters for the surgical modifications of the upper airway for obstructive sleep apnea in adults.
 Sleep.
 2010;33(10):1408-1413. - 2.
 Aurora RN, Zak RS, Karippot A, et al.; American Academy of Sleep Medicine (AASM).
 Practice parameters for the respiratory indications for polysomnography in children.
 Sleep.
 2011; 34(3):379-388. - Balk EM, Moorthy D, Obadan NO, et al. Diagnosis and Treatment of Obstructive Sleep Apnea in Adults.
 Comparative Effectiveness Review No. 32.
 Prepared by Tufts Evidence-based Practice Center under Contract No. 290-2007-10055-1.
 AHRQ Publication No. 11-EHC052-EF.
 Rockville, MD: Agency for Healthcare Research and Quality; July 2011. - 4.
 Canadian Agency for Drugs and Technologies in Health (CADTH).
 Portable Monitoring Devices for Diagnosis of Obstructive Sleep Apnea at Home: Review of Accuracy, Cost-Effectiveness, Guidelines, and Coverage in Canada.
 December 2009. - 5.
 Epstein LJ, Kristo D, Strollo PJ, et al.; American Academy of Sleep Medicine.
 Clinical guideline for the evaluation, management and long-term care of obstructive sleep apnea in adults.
 J Clin Sleep Med.
 2009;5(3):263-276. - 6.
 Gleitsmann K, Kriz H, Thielka A, et al. Sleep Apnea Diagnosis and Treatment in Adults.
-Portland, OR: Center for Evidence-based Policy, Oregon Health and Science University; 2012. - Kapur VK, Auckley DH, Chowdhuri S, Kuhlmann DC, Mehra R, Ramar K, Harrod CG.
+Portland, OR: Center for Evidence-based Policy, Oregon Health and Science University; 2012. - 7.
+Kapur VK, Auckley DH, Chowdhuri S, Kuhlmann DC, Mehra R, Ramar K, Harrod CG.
 Clinical practice guideline for diagnostic testing for adult obstructive sleep apnea: an American Academy of Sleep Medicine clinical practice guideline.
 J Clin Sleep Med.
 2017;13(3):479-504. - 8.
 Marcus CL, Brooks LJ, Draper KA, et al.; American Academy of Pediatrics.
 Diagnosis and Management of Childhood Obstructive Sleep Apnea Syndrome.
 Pediatrics.
-2012;130(3):576-584. - Patil SP, Ayappa IA, Caples SM, Kimoff RJ, Patel SR, Harrod CG.
+2012;130(3):576-584. - Mysliwiec V, Martin JL, Ulmer CS, et al. The Management of Chronic Insomnia Disorder and Obstructive Sleep Apnea: Synopsis of the 2019 U.S. Department of Veterans Affairs and U.S. Department of Defense Clinical Practice Guidelines.
+Annals of internal medicine.
+2020;172(5):325-36. - 10.
+Patil SP, Ayappa IA, Caples SM, Kimoff RJ, Patel SR, Harrod CG.
 Treatment of Adult Obstructive Sleep Apnea with Positive Airway Pressure: An American Academy of Sleep Medicine Clinical Practice Guideline.
 J Clin Sleep Med.
-2019;15(2):335-343. - Roland PS, Rosenfeld RM, Brooks LJ, et al; American Academy of Otolaryngology-Head and Neck Surgery Foundation.
+2019;15(2):335-343. - 11.
+Roland PS, Rosenfeld RM, Brooks LJ, et al; American Academy of Otolaryngology-Head and Neck Surgery Foundation.
 Clinical practice guideline: polysomnography for sleep-disordered breathing prior to tonsillectomy in children.
 Otolaryngol Head Neck Surg.
 2011 Jul;145(1 Suppl):S1-15.